• Skip to primary navigation

 • Other.
 For sweet pancakes, add 1 teaspoon of vanilla sugar, ½ teaspoon cardamom, and/or cinnamon.

-What to serve with gluten-free Swedish crepes?
+What to serve with gluten-free crepes?

 • Whipped cream